StevenBlack/vocab/million-dollar-words.md

 ### sang froid
 Composure or calm in the face of danger, difficulty or annoyance.
-The guards in front of Buckingham Palace maintain their sang froid under all circum- stances.
+The guards in front of Buckingham Palace maintain their sang froid under all circumstances.
 Pronounced SANG FRWAH.

 ### sanguine